 Notable Cartier Tank References

-The Tank collection spans over a century of production, with dozens of variations built on the same foundational design language.
-These five stand out as the most significant — whether you’re buying new, exploring the secondary market, or simply trying to understand what makes the collection so enduring.
+The Tank is one corner of Cartier’s wider catalog, and it spans over a century, with dozens of variations built on the same foundation.
+These four stand out as the most significant, whether you’re buying new, shopping pre-owned, or trying to understand why the collection has lasted.

 1. Tank Louis Cartier

-The Louis Cartier is the quintessential Tank; the reference against which every other variation is measured.
-Introduced in the early 1920s by Louis Cartier himself, it refined the original Normale with a slightly longer case, rounded bracelets, and a rectangular dial that gave the watch a softer, more elegant character.
+The Louis Cartier is the quintessential Tank, the reference every other variation is measured against.
+Louis Cartier introduced it in the early 1920s, refining the original Normale with a slightly longer case, rounded brancards, and a rectangular dial for a softer, more elegant character.

-It has remained in continuous production ever since, a testament to how completely it nailed the brief on the first attempt.
-Available primarily in precious metals with hand-wound in-house calibers, it sits at the top of the Tank hierarchy in both prestige and price.
+It has stayed in production ever since, and Cartier brought the automatic version back in 2025.
+Available mainly in precious metals with hand-wound in-house calibers, it sits at the top of the Tank hierarchy in both prestige and price.

 - Case size: Small (29.5 x 22mm), Large (33.7 x 25.5mm), XL (36.7 x 28.4mm)